mongodb/docs/source/includes/list-mongodb-enterprise-packages.rst

 <control script>`, including the init script ``/etc/rc.d/init.d/mongod``.

 The package configures MongoDB using the ``/etc/mongod.conf`` file in conjunction with the control scripts.
+See the :doc:`Configuration File </reference/configuration-options>` reference for documentation of settings available in the configuration file.

 As of version |release|, there are no control scripts for :program:`mongos`.
 The :program:`mongos` process is used only in